thomasthiebaud/fastify-schema-to-typescript/README.md

 };
 ```

-I usually add the following in my package.json so I'm sure the code is in syn with the schemas
+I usually add the following in my package.json so I'm sure the code is in sync with the schemas

 package.json